raspberrypilearning/time-to-make/en/step_8.md

 --- task ---
 Decorate the wheel in your own style.

 Attach it to the spacer circles with tape or glue.
+If the wheel feels loose, add some bluetak or a small amount of hot glue to make it more secure.

 ![Image of attaching](images/attach.gif){:width="500px"}
 ![Image of decorated wheel](images/decor-2.gif){:width="500px"}